fossasia/pslab-scripts/README.md

  ┃ ┣ 📜network_connection_manual.md         # Manual on how to connect a device to the PSLab's file server ┃ ┣ 📜presentation_may28.pdf
  ┃ ┣ 📜sensors.md                           # Detailed descriptions of all four sensor setups
- ┃ ┗ 📜testing_manual_june12.md             # Detailed manual on how to test the prototype
+ ┃ ┗ 📜testing_manual.md                    # Detailed manual on how to test the devices
  ┣ 📂sensors                                # Contains a specific run script for every sensor ┃ ┣ 📜ao03_oxygen.py
  ┃ ┣ 📜ccs811_co2.py
+ ┃ ┣ 📜driver_ccs811.py                     # Custom driver for the CCS811 sensor
  ┃ ┣ 📜gl5528_light.py
  ┃ ┗ 📜lm35_temp.py
  ┣ 📜init_pipe.py                           # Main project file
  ┣ 📜measure.py
+ ┣ 📜osc_sharing.py
  ┣ 📜store_data.py
  ┗ 📜shutdown.py                            # Script for the button logic
 ```